Home Visiting

 • Increase the number of children and families receiving evidence-based home visiting services.

-• Support the home visiting workforce and program sustainability by ensuring adequate staffing corresponds with service expansion and building a qualified and culturally informed workforce to meet families’ needs.
+• Support the home visiting workforce and program sustainability by ensuring adequate staffing corresponds with service expansion and building a qualified and retaining a qualified and culturally informed workforce to meet families’ needs.

 Home Visiting Publications